-During the year ended June 30, 2021, the Foundation distributed \$29,199.00 to the College for both restricted and unrestricted purposes.
-Complete financial statements for the Foundation can be obtained from the Foundation's office located at 133 James Sprunt Drive, Kenansville, NC 28349, or by calling (910) 275-6152.
+During the year ended June 30, 2021, the Foundation distributed \$510,488.01 to the College for both restricted and unrestricted purposes.
+Complete financial statements for the Foundation can be obtained from

-- B. Basis of Presentation The accompanying financial statements are presented in accordance with accounting principles generally accepted in the United States of America as prescribed by the GASB.
+- Nash Community College Foundation, Inc., 522 North Old Carriage Road, Rocky Mount, North Carolina 27804 or by calling (252) 451-8329. - B. Basis of Presentation The accompanying financial statements are presented in accordance with accounting principles generally accepted in the United States of America as prescribed by the GASB.
 Pursuant to the provisions of GASB Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments, as amended by GASB Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities and GASB Statement No. 84, Fiduciary Activities, the full scope of the College's activities is considered to be a single business-type activity and accordingly, is reported within a single column in the basic financial statements. - C. Basis of Accounting The financial statements of the College have been prepared using the economic resource measurement focus and the accrual basis of accounting.
-Under the accrual basis, revenues are recognized when earned, and expenses are recorded when an obligation has been incurred, regardless of the timing of the cash flows.

-Nonexchange transactions, in which the College receives (or gives) value without directly giving (or receiving) equal value in exchange, include state aid, certain grants, and donations.
-Revenues are recognized, net of estimated uncollectible amounts, as soon as all eligibility requirements imposed by the provider have been met, if probable of collection.

-- D. Cash and Cash Equivalents This classification includes undeposited receipts, petty cash, cash on deposit with private bank accounts, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
-The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty.
-The College's equity position in the STIF is recorded at fair value.
-Additional information regarding the fair value measurement of deposits held by the State Treasurer in the STIF is disclosed in Note 3. - E. Receivables Receivables consist of tuition and fees charged to students and charges for auxiliary enterprises' sales and services.
+Under the accrual basis, revenues are recognized when earned, and expenses are recorded when an obligation has been incurred, regardless of the timing of the cash flows. - Nonexchange transactions, in which the College receives (or gives) value without directly giving (or receiving) equal value in exchange, include state aid, certain grants, and donations.
+Revenues are recognized, net of estimated uncollectible amounts, as soon as all eligibility requirements imposed by the provider have been met, if probable of collection. - D. Cash and Cash Equivalents This classification includes petty cash, cash on deposit with private bank accounts, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
+The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty. - E. Investments This classification includes a mutual fund holding by the College through the North Carolina Capital Management Trust.
+Investments in the Trust are recorded at the net asset value (NAV) per share.
+Additional information regarding the fair value measurement of investments is disclosed in Note 3.
+Because of the inherent uncertainty in the use of estimates, values that are based on estimates may differ from the values that would have been used had a ready market existed for the investments.
+The net change in the value of investments is recognized as a component of investment income. - F. Receivables Receivables consist of tuition and fees charged to students and charges for auxiliary enterprises' sales and services.
 Receivables also include amounts due from the federal government, state and local governments, and private sources in connection with reimbursement of allowable expenditures made pursuant to contracts and grants.
-Receivables are recorded net of estimated uncollectible amounts. - F. Inventories Inventories, consisting of expendable supplies, are valued at cost using the first-in, first-out method. - G. Capital Assets Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
+Receivables are recorded net of estimated uncollectible amounts.

+- G. Inventories Inventories, consisting of expendable supplies, are valued at cost using the first-in, first-out method.
+Merchandise for resale is valued using the average cost inventory method. - H. Capital Assets Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
 Donated capital assets acquired prior to July 1, 2015 are stated at fair value as of the date of donation.
 The value of assets constructed includes all material direct and indirect construction costs.